slate71/first-rag/README.md

-# Firt RAG Application
+# First RAG Application

-Let see where we can go!
+Let's see where we can go!
-!